 Making sandwiches for people experiencing homelessness is a tangible way for kids to see how they can help others.
 If you don’t feel comfortable volunteering to help pack food right now, your local food pantry may need help delivering goods which can be done without contact.
 You can also donate non-perishable items at that same local pantry.
 Teaching kids about hunger and homelessness can make a lifelong impression about caring for people in need.

-A lot of volunteer opportunities may not be available this year because of the pandemic, but your time may be the most valuable thing you have to offer.
-While you’re spending extra quality time at home with your kids, try baking cookies for sanitation workers, raking or shoveling for a neighbor or visiting (socially distanced) with people who are homebound or isolated.
+Your time may be the most valuable thing you have to offer.
+While you’re spending extra quality time at home with your kids, try baking cookies for sanitation workers, raking or shoveling for a neighbor or visiting with people who are homebound or isolated.
 You can also find COVID-safe ways to volunteer with Repair the World.

 What does your kid worry about?
 Help them think through what steps are within their power to change something for the better, like the environment, supporting people who are sick or feeding the hungry.
 Maybe your plan incorporates one of the ideas above, or maybe you can start planning together for a longer term project, which you can incorporate into the coming year and revisit next holiday season.